nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 > **Note:** Support for reading Kubernetes job manifests from a file system is
 > required, which was added in Nautobot `2.4.29` and `3.0.9` versions.

-## How is Support for Kubernetes Jobs Implemented
+## How Kubernetes Jobs Support Is Implemented

 Each Nautobot job has one or more associated job queues.
 A job queue defines the configuration for executing Nautobot jobs.
 In traditional Celery-based